 The Bower has a Reuse Database with over 1,000 organisations listed that may take those items.
 They will refer you to the most appropriate organisation for your item.
 Key examples are mattresses, fabric and haberdashery items and excess building materials.
 The Bower receives no kickbacks or funding from these organisations.
 We cannot guarantee that they will take your items, but we are always updating and checking our databases to ensure the information we give out is as accurate and relevant as possible.

 Yes.
 If your unwanted items are small enough to fit into your car, you can take them directly to the Bower.
+Please note that donations are accepted at the discretion of the Bower staff, often depending on space and resources available.

 We do sell pre-loved goods just like a second hand store, but we’re so much more!
 The Bower is an entire resource centre for sustainable living and unique in its offering.
 Key to our mission of diverting landfill is the promotion of a reuse and repair culture.
 By promoting this culture we can extend the life cycle of a product which has two great outcomes.